Mohamed-Uwais/Mohamed-Uwais/README.md

 ## 🧠 About Me

+I'm a Data Science undergraduate at the Sri Lanka Institute of Information Technology (SLIIT), passionate about turning data into meaningful insights and building real-world solutions that make an impact.

-I'm a Data Science undergraduate at SLIIT with a strong focus on building full-stack applications, AI-powered systems, and data-driven solutions.
-I don't just study technology — I apply it.
-I founded and run my own e-commerce business, which led me to build a production-ready POS system from scratch to manage real daily operations.
+What sets me apart is that I don't just study technology — I apply it.
+I founded and run my own e-commerce business, which led me to build a full-stack POS system from scratch to manage real daily operations.
+This hands-on experience gives me a practical edge that goes beyond the classroom.

 - 🎓 BSc (Hons) IT — Data Science Specialization @ SLIIT, Sri Lanka
-- 💼 Founder of a home-based e-commerce business
+- 💼 Entrepreneur — applying technology to solve real business problems
 - 🤖 Built an AI-powered HR recruiting platform using NLP, RAG & Generative AI
 - 🔨 Delivered 5 real-world projects across full-stack, mobile, and AI domains
 - 🌱 Currently deepening expertise in: Express.js · Advanced SQL · Machine Learning
-- 🎯 Seeking internship opportunities in Data Science / Full Stack Development
+- 🎯 Seeking internship opportunities in Data Science / Data Analytics

 ---